 - a change in stool size, especially when stool is narrow like a ribbon or pencil

 Older adults who usually have regular bowel habits and suddenly become unable to poop or have trouble pooping should also seek immediate medical care.

 People who are unsure about why they are suddenly unable to poop or have difficulty pooping should also talk with a doctor.
-They should also talk to a doctor if they have any of the symptoms listed above for 3 consecutive months.
+They should also talk to a doctor if they have any of the symptoms listed above for

 Severe or long-lasting constipation can cause or increase the risk of developing several health complications, including:

 - Anal fissures: These are small tears in the anus.